 8- What’s the one thing you would tell your younger self about healthy living?

-Chill the fuck out, life’s too short!
+Chill out, life’s too short!

 9- Because you’re in the profession, do you feel obliged to eat a certain way?
 And if not, why?